yzerlaut/physion/src/physion/imaging/README.md

 Each entry will be a default settings appearing in the GUI.

 N.B. we extract the available information form the `xml` Bruker file, see here [an example file](./Bruker_xml/TSeries-190620-250-00-002.xml).

+## Notes on `suite2p`

+- pay attention to `batch_size` for the registration process, it can easily saturate the memory of our computers
+- doing simultaneous registration saturates the memory, delay them by some time...
+- [15/01/2023] rigid-registration as a bug, only non-rigid works
+- [15/01/2023] the nwb-export as a bug

 ## Preprocessing and analysis